bronson/trying/README.markdown

       retryable { thread_needle }   # thread_needle will never be called
     }

-When Retryable detects nesting, it throws an Exception, not a StandardError.
-This way the error should propagate all the way out.
-Beware, if your outer loop specifies :on => Exception, your inner loop will raise the NestedException and your outer one will happily keep retrying it!
+When Retryable detects nesting it throws a Exception (not a StandardError) so the error should propagate all the way out.
+Beware!
+If your outer loop specifies :on => Exception, your inner loop will raise the NestedException but your outer one will happily keep retrying it!

 ## Examples